 - chanterelle soup

-- Pan-fry the chicken.
-Transfer to a plate
+STEP 1: Pan-fry the chicken.
+Transfer to a plate.

-4. Add the broth, cover and simmer for 5 mins.
+STEP 4: Add the broth, cover and simmer for 5 minutes.

 Buckwheat risotto with chicken and chantarelle mushrooms